 RBC GAM is signatory to the UN PRI.
 We are committed to putting the UN PRI's six Principles of Responsible Investment into practice and believe that they are aligned with our existing approach to responsible investment.

 The PRI assesses signatories' approaches to the Principles based on its assessment methodology.
-As indicated in our most recent Assessment Report's Summary Scorecard, the PRI gave each of our modules a score of A+, excluding the "Listed Equity – Active Ownership" module where we were given a score of A.
+As indicated in our most recent Assessment Report's Summary Scorecard, the PRI gave each of our modules a score of A+.

 Detailed responses to the UN PRI on our responsible investing activities for the most recent year can be found in our 2020 RI Transparency Report.